Kevin-246/TEA/README.md

 # TEA
-An implementation of the TEA (Tiny encryption algorithm)
+An implementation of the TEA algorithm (Tiny encryption algorithm)